 While House Hunting

-As you search for your new home, remember that the physical characteristics of the house—its size, location, construction and overall condition—can affect the cost, choice and availability of home insurance.
+As you search for your new home, remember that the physical characteristics of the house—its size, location, construction, and overall condition—can affect the cost, choice, and availability of home insurance.
 Following are some factors to consider when shopping for a home:

 Quality and Location of the Fire Department

 Houses that are located near highly-rated, permanently staffed fire departments usually cost less to insure.
 This also holds true for homes that have a hydrant nearby.
-An important underwriting criterion for insurance companies is a community’s investment in fire protection, which includes trained firefighters, proper equipment and adequate supplies of water.
+An important underwriting criterion for insurance companies is a community’s investment in fire protection, which includes trained firefighters, proper equipment, and adequate supplies of water.

 Proximity to the Coastline

 Houses located on or near the coast will generally cost more to insure than those further inland.
 There will also likely be a hurricane or windstorm deductible.
-This is a percentage deductible based on the cost to rebuilding a home, rather than a flat dollar amount.
+This is a percentage deductible based on the cost to rebuild a home, rather than a flat dollar amount.
 With a homeowners policy that has a $500 standard deductible, for example, the policyholder pays the first $500 of the claim before insurance kicks in.
 However, as percentage deductibles are based on the home’s insured value, if a house is insured for $100,000 and has a 2 percent deductible, the first $2,000 of a claim is paid out of the policyholder’s pocket.

 There are two kinds of wind damage deductibles: hurricane deductibles, which apply to damage solely from hurricanes; and windstorm or wind/hail deductibles, which apply to any kind of wind damage.
 Percentage deductibles typically vary by state and range from 1 percent to 5 percent of a home’s insured value.
 These come into effect if certain triggers occur—a deductible triggering event can be, for instance, an official National Weather Service declaration that a storm is generating hurricane-strength winds (i.e., 74 miles per hour, or more) in your community.